sendgrid/sendgrid-php/USAGE.md

 *You may create up to 100 unique sender identities.*

 Sender Identities are required to be verified before use.
 If your domain has been whitelabeled it will auto verify on creation.
-Otherwise an email will be sent to the `from.email`.
+Otherwise, an email will be sent to the `from.email`.

 ### POST /senders